China meddling allegations roil Taiwan election campaign

 Han told reporters he had doubts about what the defector was claiming, asking how the Kuomintang lost the last presidential election in 2016 if China really was swaying elections.

-If he had taken money from China’s Communist Party, Han vowed to resign from his post as mayor of the southern city of Kaohsiung, to which he was elected a year ago.
+If he had taken money from China’s Communist Party, Han said he resign from his post as mayor of the southern city of Kaohsiung, to which he was elected a year ago.

 “In this year’s presidential election, if Han Kuo-yu has taken even one cent, he will immediately drop out of the race,” Han told reporters, adding he needed more information.